leifekstromclark/strike-force-heroes/README.md

 Original SFH games can still be played using emulators and some downloadable projectors.
 [Sky9 Is now working on a remastered version of SFH1](https://www.youtube.com/watch?v=D8DCW2asa1U).
 Check out [Strike Force Heroes: Unification](https://discord.gg/NGaw7g2Vr8), another fan game, as well as the [the official SFH subreddit](https://www.reddit.com/r/StrikeForceHeroes/) and [discord server](https://discord.gg/p5zGTE4BWY).

+[Discord server for this project](https://discord.gg/3GvtYyNWEq) (unfortunately very dead at the moment)

 ## Updates
 ### Jul.
 29
 Pixi implementation of physics engine is well underway.